azdavis/azdavis.net/posts/en/japanese-resources.md

 There's a ton of Japanese YouTubers out there, but I sometimes watch [Mina Luna Japanese][mina-luna] and [Nakata University][nakata].

-I think a mix of channels focused on Japanese education, and channels which just happen to be in Japanese, is good.
+It's good to have a mix of channels focused on Japanese education, and channels which just happen to be in Japanese.
 The education ones teach specifically about different grammar points, wheras the non-education focused ones often have a faster and more realistic rate of speech, as well as more spoken colloquialisms.